Experienced Legal Support for IRS and State Tax Audits

 What to Expect During a Tax Audit

-During a tax audit, a trained government employee will thoroughly examine your tax returns and other financial documents to look for any signs of tax underreporting, exaggerated deductions, or evidence of tax evasion.
+During a tax audit, a trained government employee will thoroughly examine your tax returns and other financial documents to look for any signs of tax underreporting, excessive deductions, or evidence of tax evasion.
 It's important to note that small businesses and self-employed individuals are often targeted for audits more frequently than other taxpayers, so it's crucial to be prepared if you fall into these categories.

 How to Deal with a Tax Audit